 First is that, of necessity, the testing had to presume that shots were fired from either the Book Depository or the Grassy Knoll.
 As I am sure you are aware, test shots were fired only from those two locations.
 The necessity for this limitation arose from the fact that acoutic testing was based on echo location and uses the principle of triangulation.
 In order to find a third point, one must know the other two.
 The source of the echoes, the buildings and monuments, each form one point of the triangle.
 The shooter location forms a second point.
 The unknown point was the location of the microphone.
-It is not generally appreciated that the tests were designed to pinpoint the location of the motorcycle with the open microphone, not the shooter location.
+It is not generally appreciated that the tests were designed to pinpoint the location.
 The use of the grassy knoll in the testing was a tacit admission that this was a likely shooter position.